1NCE-GmbH/1nce-iot-c-sdk/README.md

 ### Prerequisite Tasks

-The SDK requires using a 1NCE simcard with a connected AWS account configured through [1NCE Portal](https://portal.1nce.com/) To set up and run the SDK you must first complete these tasks:

-- Install gcc to compile the project.
+The SDK requires using a 1NCE simcard with a connected AWS account configured through [1NCE Portal](https://portal.1nce.com/). gcc must also be installed to compile the project.
 For more information, see the https://gcc.gnu.org/install/index.html. you can find the downloads of the compiler.

 #### Contents
 * [Step 1: Clone Repository](#Step1_Clone_Repository)